 Consider: the mechanics and infrastructure of a G Suite intranet

 Yes, OK, this is a really obvious first question – but it’s essential nonetheless.
-Your company runs on Google apps for work, so the most important question to ask first up is whether an intranet solution can work with that.
-You want to ensure your G Suite intranet enables collaboration from within the portal itself, not forcing employees to leave the ecosystem to open up other tools.
+Your company runs on Google apps for business, so the most important question to ask first up is whether an intranet software can work with that.
+You want to ensure your intranet provider enables collaboration from within the portal itself, not forcing employees to leave the ecosystem to open up other tools.

-Communication shouldn’t and doesn’t happen in a silo.
-When colleagues are discussing projects in a channel or instant messenger, you want them to be able to open up the file and work on it natively, in the intranet itself.
+Communication doesn’t and shouldn’t happen in a silo.
+When colleagues are discussing projects in a channel or with an instant messaging software, you want them to be able to open up the file and work on it natively, in the intranet software itself.
 You want the intranet to not just be the home page, but to be the frame around every task.
-Only a G Suite intranet with a deep integration to Google apps for work can achieve this.
+Only a G Suite intranet software with a deep integration to Google apps for business can achieve this.

 An Enterprise Social Network (ESN) – like the social networks you know and love, but accessible only by your company and its employees.

-A digital workspace – all of the above, plus a productivity suite, usually through an all-encompassing tool with integrations; the G Suite intranet falls here.
+A digital workspace – all of the above, plus a productivity suite, usually through an all-encompassing tool with integrations; some Google intranet software falls here too.

-More and more companies are opting for the latter, and bringing the digital workplace into reality.
+More and more companies are opting for the latter two, and bringing the digital workplace and social intranet into reality.
 This works especially well where there are a lot of remote workers, or where teams are dispersed across geographies and timezones.

-Your intranet is essential to getting your employees talking and collaborating, so why would you force them to do that only while deskbound?
+Your intranet software is essential to getting your employees talking and collaborating, so why would you force them to do that only while deskbound?
 When looking for the best intranet for G Suite organizations, you need to consider how your workforce will be accessing it.
-At the very least, you want to ensure they can access it when out of the office; more than that, though think about the devices on which they’ll access it.
+At the very least, you want to ensure they can access the intranet when out of the office; more than that, though, think about the devices on which they’ll access the intranet.
 Your G Suite intranet should be responsive – it should be so easy to use that it adapts to the size of screen it’s viewed on.

 That said, not all companies have moved to the cloud, with some CTOs citing security and data protection as the reason for kicking it old school.
 If your CTO is one of them, a G Suite intranet won’t work for you.
 That said, if they’ve already introduced the company to the G Suite, then they’re already on board with a cloud-based G Suite intranet.
 No-brainer, huh?

-The final, no less important infrastructure question relates to updates and budget: make sure you choose a solution that doesn’t just work for today.
+The final, no less important infrastructure question relates to updates and budget: make sure you choose an intranet software that doesn’t just work for today.
 When working with Software as a Service (SaaS), which is the case with the G Suite and its accompanying intranet options, you’ll likely be tied into a multi-year contract.
-This means you want to not just analyze current need, but also what updates you may need in the next five to 10 years.
-Try to anticipate future challenges, consider the best intranet for G Suite, and find a vendor that is willing to work with you in a partnership to address those needs yet to come.
+This means you want to not just analyze current needs, but also what updates you may need in the next five to 10 years.
+Try to anticipate future challenges, consider the best intranet for Google, and find a vendor that is willing to work with you in a partnership to address those needs yet to come.

 Consider: the use case for the best intranet for G Suite

-You’re opting for a G Suite intranet because you want to improve engagement in your workforce, maybe even boost morale and invest in the company culture.
+You’re opting for a Google intranet software because you want to improve employee engagement in your workforce, maybe even boost morale and invest in the company culture.
 All of these things are measurable with the best intranet for G Suite.
 Question whether your preferred option has a solid analytics dashboard that grants meaningful insight into your company’s levels of engagement, and how easy it will be to report on those insights.
-Only when you can spot trends and drill down into engagement and usage rates will you know if you chose the best intranet for G Suite and your workforce.
+Only when you can spot trends and drill down into employee engagement and usage rates will you know if you choose the best intranet for G Suite and your workforce.

-The best intranet for G Suite will enable channelled communications, a way to denote a space for discussion about specific topics – from the latest bid work to Friday drinks sessions – and let them grow organically.
+The best Google intranet will enable channelled Internal Communications, a way to denote a space for discussion about specific topics – from the latest bid work to Friday drinks sessions – and let them grow organically.
 Channelling conversation isn’t stifling it; rather, it will enable conversation to flourish in relevant and meaningful ways.

-We know that a modern organization relies on many tools to stay productive, and so we built an intranet, enterprise social network and collaboration platform in one to help you to engage, inform and connect your global workforce.
+We know that a modern organization relies on many tools to stay productive, and so we built an intranet software, enterprise social network and collaboration platform in one to help you to engage employees and inform and connect your global workforce.